rithish72/Book_Managemment_Application/README.md

-# Book Manageement Application - Prudent Company Assignment
+# Book Management Application - Prudent Company Assignment

 ## Main Note
 If the app's design behaves unexpectedly or is not responsive, please **reload the page** to resolve the issue.